reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

 Each time a player moves, `xIsNext` (a boolean) will be flipped to determine which player goes next and the game's state will be saved.
-We'll update the Board's `handleClick` function to flip the value of `xIsNext`:
+You'll update the Board's `handleClick` function to flip the value of `xIsNext`:

 ```jsx {7,8,9,10,11,13}
 export default function Board() {